akvbak/ChatBot_v1/README.md

 ## ✨ Features

-- Recognizes over 100 banking-related intents (e.g., account opening, card issues, balance inquiries).
+- Intent classification using a custom feedforward neural network
-- Trained on custom `intents.json` with example phrases and corresponding responses.
+- Training with tokenized and lemmatized input text
-- Uses bag-of-words model and PyTorch neural network for intent classification.
+- General knowledge questions across a wide variety of domains
-- Supports custom action mapping (e.g., running a function when an intent is matched).
+- Extensible with custom functions using function_mappings
-- Extensible and easy to train or retrain with new intents.
+- Lightweight CLI interaction loop for testing

 ---